Sharing Guidelines

 A. Expenses Eligible for Sharing

-Be the Result of Condition, Injury, or Illness:
+The Result of Condition, Injury, or Illness:

 Bills for pre-existing conditions are also shareable under certain circumstances.
 The guidelines for pre-existing conditions are discussed in detail in Section III.D.
-In every case, bills must always have a Date of Service (DoS) after the membership start date to be eligible for sharing.
+In every case, bills must always have a Date of Service (DoS) after the member start date to be eligible for sharing.

 For Incurred Services or Qualifying Estimates:

 In most instances the bill must be for actual services incurred.
 However, for maternity or in cases where significant savings can be achieved, the submission of bill estimates may be acceptable.
+Please contact Member Care for more details.

 Be Not Listed as Not Eligible:

-Submission Timeframe:
+Within Submission Timeframe:

 Many medical providers are willing to submit their bills electronically directly via the Member Card EDI number.
-However, if a member must manually submit a bill for processing, it must be submitted using the online submission portal in the Member Center.
-Bills submitted by the provider must follow standard healthcare industry submission and coding guidelines.
-This is necessary for bills to be considered for sharing.
+However, if a member must manually submit a bill for processing, the member must submit the bill using the online submission portal in the Member Center.
 Members should ask their provider for a Superbill, which is a common and comprehensive healthcare industry billing documentation format.

-• Name of member/patient
+• Name of patient

 • Provider’s TAX ID

-• Provider's NPI
+• Provider’s billing address

-• Date of Service
+• Date of service

-• Charged Amount(s)
+• Charged amounts

 When submitting a medical bill for processing, the member is responsible for obtaining all information needed for processing per the prompts in the online submission portal.